 * International Women’s day series 1/8 *

-I think that women tend to be more judgemental towards each other than men are.
-We are harsher, perhaps also because we share much more with each other.
-We share personal stories and for some reason that opens up room for judgement instead of understanding and acceptance.”
+20:00 .
+‘I believe in the importance of women becoming less judgemental towards each other.
+Women tend to be more judgemental towards each other, than men are.
+We are harsher, perhaps also because we share much more with each other: we share personal stories and for some reason that opens up room for judgement instead of understanding and acceptance.’

-“ – Through the club, we try to sort out old patterns through small things – for example, learning to pause for five seconds before commenting on something – thinking about whether the person in front of you needs your opinion or just needs to be listened to.
-Especially in working environments like ours (Politics), where things are still male-dominated , we must enforce these mechanisms of sisterhood between us.
-It is as simple as complimenting other women around you.
-Creating an atmosphere of acceptance instead of competition.
+‘Through the club, we try to sort out old patterns : for example, we learn to pause for five seconds before commenting on something, thinking first about whether the person in front of you needs an opinion or simply needs to be listened to.
+Especially in working environments like ours (European politics), where things are still male-dominated , we must enforce these mechanisms of sisterhood between us.
+Sisterhood can be as simple as complimenting other women around you.
+The aim is to create amongst women an atmosphere of acceptance instead of competition.